 mKCP

-mKCP uses UDP to emulate TCP connections.
+mKCP uses UDP to simulate TCP connections.

 KcpObject